AdityaLab/f4sg-epi-workshop/README.md

 # f4sg-epi-workshop
-Code for the Workshop on Data-driven Computational Epidemic Forecasting for West African Countries
+Code and slides for the Workshop on Data-driven Computational Epidemic Forecasting for West African Countries